Diplomatic Bluebook of Japan: History

 The publication of Diplomatic Bluebooks began in 1957 during the economic boom in Japan.
 The Bluebooks not only demonstrated Japan's retreat from militarism towards peaceful diplomacy, but that it could also contribute to the international community even as it pursued its own agenda.
 It demonstrates how Japan is able to assure its national interests by respecting and upholding the national interests of others.

-The Diplomatic Bluebook of 1991 states that one of the key objectives of Japanese diplomacy is “to clearly demonstrate Japan's willingness to participate in, and cooperate with international efforts to protect universal values such as democracy and fundamental human rights”.
-This is reflective of Japan's continual efforts to make a “proactive contribution to global peace”.
+The Diplomatic Bluebook of 1991 states that one of the key objectives of Japanese diplomacy is "to clearly demonstrate Japan's willingness to participate in, and cooperate with international efforts to protect universal values such as democracy and fundamental human rights".
+This is reflective of Japan's continual efforts to make a "proactive contribution to global peace".

-Regarding relations with North Korea (DPRK), the Diplomatic Bluebooks in previous years have repeatedly described the nation as “a grave threat”.
-The 2018 Bluebook depicts North Korea as “an unprecedented, grave and imminent threat towards the peace and stability of Japan and the international community”, continuing the discourse of previous Bluebooks which have stated the DPRK as a “threat of a new level” (2017) and “a direct and serious threat to Japan's security” (2016).
+Regarding relations with North Korea (DPRK), the Diplomatic Bluebooks in previous years have repeatedly described the nation as "a grave threat".
+The 2018 Bluebook depicts North Korea as "an unprecedented, grave and imminent threat towards the peace and stability of Japan and the international community", continuing the discourse of previous Bluebooks which have stated the DPRK as a "threat of a new level" (2017) and "a direct and serious threat to Japan's security" (2016).
 However, the 2019 Bluebook marked a changing of expressions regarding Japan-North Korea relations.
 For example, it removed expressions such as "to maximize pressure on North Korea by all available means".
 The removal of these expressions demonstrated the Abe administration's change of approach from its previous tougher policy towards North Korea, primarily in response to the Hanoi Summit between the US President Donald Trump and North Korean leader Kim Jong Un, with the main focus of the summit being denuclearisation.
 Furthermore, the 2019 Bluebook described China as "one of the most important bilateral relationships" for Japan.
 This was the first time a statement of this nature had been made since Abe took office for the second time in 2012.
+In March 2026, Japan dropped this phrase amidst its diplomatic crisis with China, instead describing China as an "important neighbor".